What is the Best Health Insurance in Alberta for 2024?

 Sun Life health insurance: Hassle-free policy access

-The policies of Sun Life personal health insurance are a sensible choice if you do not have benefits through your employer, you are losing your group coverage, or if you would like additional benefits not offered by your employer’s or province’s healthcare like AHCIP in Alberta, MSP in BC, and drug coverage.
+The policies of Sun Life personal health insurance are a sensible choice if you do not have benefits through your employer, you are losing your group coverage, or if you would like additional benefits not offered by your employer’s or province’s healthcare like the Alberta Health Care Insurance Plan (AHCIP), MSP in BC, and drug coverage.

 Note that you must have provincial or territorial health and drug coverage to apply for personal Alberta health insurance coverage.